Firehose is a FlightAware API for receiving streaming flight

 - Aireon℠ Space-Based

-- Surface Movement: Most major USA airports (ASDE-X and ADS-B), Worldwide (ADS-B
+- Surface Positions: Most major USA airports (ASDE-X and ADS-B), Worldwide (ADS-B

 Firehose can also be used in conjunction with